 The modification is easy to install and diagrammed in Figure 2.

 The downside to the bright boost modification is that it will also affect your single-coil pickups and can lead to accidental harsh tones if you switch to a single-coil without pushing in the tone control.
 It’s also an extra step every time you want to use the humbucker.

 Parallel Resistor Mod

-If you have more humbuckers than single coils, the parallel resistor modification could be the perfect solution.
-The parallel resistor modification uses 500-k pots for humbuckers but uses a resistor to make the single coil see a 250-k load.
+If you have more humbuckers than single-coils, the parallel resistor modification could be the perfect solution.
+The parallel resistor modification uses 500k pots for humbuckers but uses a resistor to make the single coil use a 250k load.
 This modification is quick and easy to complete, as you can see in Figure 3.

-The downside to using the parallel resistor modification is that when you switch to middle positions that use the single coil with a humbucker, the sound will get very dark and muddy.
-As a result, your tone options are still limited.
+The downside to using the parallel resistor modification is that when you switch to the middle position that uses both the single-coil and humbucker, the sound will get very dark and muddy.

-There are a few more methods for mixing humbuckers and single coil pickups, and what you’ll find as you begin to experiment, is that your options are limited only by your imagination.
+There are a few more methods for mixing humbuckers and single-coil pickups — your options are limited only by your imagination.
 The most important thing is to use your ears and listen to what they tell you.
 That said, finding pickups that work well with each other and the existing electronics will be worth the money and time.
 The other options can provide a band-aid and could even yield some unexpectedly great tones.
-You’ll never know until you start your testing.
+You’ll never know until you start testing.